-When it comes to edible medical cannabis, pot brownies are the #1 most popular snack by far.
-They are so simple to make and produce a delicious end product, whether or not you enjoy the taste of marijuana in your baked goods.
-The pot itself only adds a slight earthy flavor to the brownies, it is not overwhelming at all.
+When it comes to eating medical cannabis, pot brownies are the most popular snack by far.
+Pot brownies are so simple to make and produce a delicious end product, whether or not you enjoy the taste of marijuana in your baked goods.
+The pot itself only adds a slight earthy flavor to the brownies, without being overwhelming.
 They are perfect for anyone who does not enjoy the taste of weed.
 After all, who can turn down a rich, chocolatey brownie?

 There are a few different schools of thought when it comes to making pot brownies.
 Will you make them from scratch, or use a brownie mix?
 When you make the cannabutter, should you strain the plant material or not?
 Do you like ooey-gooey fudgey brownies or do you prefer cakey brownies?
 So much of this depends on your individual tastes, but we have put together a homemade recipe that is sure to be a crowd pleaser.
 In our opinion, homemade beats boxed mixes in terms of flavor and consistency and it only takes a few more minutes of your time.
 It is worth the extra effort in the end!
 And of course, make sure that you always follow all local laws and regulations when purchasing the following materials and making your pot brownies.

-Medical Cannabis is becoming legal in more and more states for patients suffering from conditions varying from anxiety to glaucoma to cancer.
+Medical Cannabis is becoming legal all over the United States for patients suffering from conditions varying from anxiety to glaucoma to cancer.
 Recreational weed is starting to become legal across the nation as well.
 Marijuana contains over 100 cannabinoids that react with the body, whether you smoke it, vaporize it, or ingest it.
 The two main cannabinoids are Cannabidiol (CBD), which is medicinal and non-psychoactive, and Tetrahydrocannabinol (THC), which is medicinal and psychoactive.
 These cannabinoids are fat-soluble, meaning you can dissolve them in fats without losing potency.
 For this reason, cannabis-infused butters and oils are an extremely effective way to get a medicinal dose into a palatable food item without having to smoke anything.